-Orca is Climeworks' new large-scale carbon dioxide removal plant in Iceland
+Located in Iceland, Orca is the world's first large-scale carbon dioxide removal plant.

 Up to 4’000 tons of CO₂ per year

-From vision to reality: on the 8th of September 2021, we launched Orca, the world’s first and largest climate-positive direct air capture and storage plant, making direct air capture and storage a reality.
+On September 8, 2021, we launched Orca, the world’s first and largest direct air capture and storage plant, making carbon dioxide removal on large-scale a reality.

 We improved the capture capacity of Orca by applying a new technology design.
 The facility consists of eight collector containers, with an annual capture capacity of 500 tons each.
 The containers are arranged around a central process hall that accommodates all electrics, such as the processing unit, allowing us to operate and control the facility from afar.